TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 The last IEEE SECON Hardware competition arena with a line was in 2021.
 A small white line of 1" was used.
 	The Pololu QTR-8RC module spans 2.95" without the separation of the 6 RC and 2 RC modules.
 Because the width of the module is larger than the line, it will be accurate in reading the white color vs the adjacent black color.
-	The sensors will be powered by a 5 v regulated source coming from the power distribution subsystem.
+	The sensors will be powered by a 5 V regulated source coming from the power distribution subsystem.
 The sensor outputs will be read by an Arduino Mega.
 The digital pins 22-28, 30 will be used to conserve analog and PWM pins for future sensor implementation.

 ### Sensor Schematics